The Anne Garrott Leadership Scholarship Endowment

 The Board of SWBCA has honored her service and memory by establishing the Anne M. Garrott Leadership Scholarship Endowment to provide scholarships and assistance to students and educational programs.

-SWBCA's educational commitment at work.
+commitment at work.

-Congratulations to all of our Anne M. Garrott Leadership Scholarship Recipients.
+Congratulations to all of our Anne M. Garrott

 The following high school graduates received $1500 each to aid in their pursuit of higher education as matriculated college freshman.
 SWBCA is proud to support their future and wish them each the best.

-Rising Junior Attending Johnson & Wales University
+Rising Junior University of Pittsburgh

 Southwest Belmont Community Association, Inc. is a Pennsylvania nonprofit corporation that engaged Glenmede Investments to establish the Anne M. Garrott Leadership Scholarship Endowment in 2011 and to serve as the endowment's investment manager.

-Seniors in public, charter, and parochial high schools who are planning to go to college or vocational school and Sophomores, Juniors, or Seniors in college are invited to apply.
+Seniors in public, charter, and parochial high schools who are planning to go to college or vocational school and sophomores, juniors, or seniors in college are invited to apply.

 The SWBCA Scholarship Committee accepts applications, evaluates, and recommends finalists to the SWBCA Board.
 Winners and their parents/guardians attend a special awards luncheon each Spring.